coreinfrastructure/best-practices-badge/doc/other.md

       to any proposed major production release of the software before its release."

-      *Note*: There are good arguments for increasing this at passing+1, clearly using different kinds of tools can find different things.
+      *Note*: There are good arguments for increasing this at silver, clearly using different kinds of tools can find different things.
       However, while these tools can find problems, they often miss many, and it's often harder to backtrack the problem to determine